dcbaker/cython/docs/src/tutorial/strings.rst

 regardless of the platform.
 It is defined as a 32bit unsigned int or long.

-In Cython, the :c:type:`char` type behaves differently from the :c:type:`Py_UNICODE` and :c:type:`Py_UCS4` types when coercing to Python objects.
+In Cython0, the :c:type:`char` type behaves differently from the :c:type:`Py_UNICODE` and :c:type:`Py_UCS4` types when coercing to Python objects.
 Similar to the behaviour of the bytes type in Python 3, the :c:type:`char` type coerces to a Python integer